LuboKar/car-passion-network/README.md

 ## Features

-- **User Authentication**: Sign up and login using secure authentication.
+- **User Authentication**: Secure signup and login with JWT-based authentication.
-- **Feed Page**: View posts from all users in a centralized feed on the dashboard.
+- **Feed Page**: Centralized feed displaying posts from all users on the dashboard.
-- **User Profile**: Each user has a profile page displaying personal information and a post wall.
+- **User Profile**: Each user has a profile page showcasing personal information, a profile image, and a wall for posts.
 - **Post Creation & Interaction**:
-  - Create, edit, and delete posts.
-  - Posts support a title, content, likes, and comments.
+    - Create, edit, and delete posts with a title, content, likes, and comments.
-  - Reply to comments, and like or edit comments.
+    - Reply to comments, like, edit, or delete comments.
-  - Intuitive interface with menus for post interaction.
+- **Friend System**: Add users as friends and view them in a dedicated "Friends" section on your profile.
+- **User Search**: Search for other users by name to connect and follow.
+- **Enhanced Settings**: Customize account settings and personalize user experience.
+- **Comment Management**: Edit and delete comments on posts.
+- **Profile Image Upload**: Upload and update profile images directly from the profile page.

 ## Technologies Used